-Community Services is dominant in terms of employment with a 42.8% share and Trade with a 20.2% share.
+- Community Services is dominant in terms of employment with a 42.8% share and Trade with a 20.2% share. - Decreasing role/share of Trade & Manufacturing and increasing role/share of Community Services & Finance as employers.

 CHAPTER FOUR

 A: Institutional Priority Issues and Developmental Needs